MichelMoriniaux/tree-card/README.md

 1. Clear browser cache
 2. Check for CSS conflicts with other cards
-3. Verify the CSS file is loaded correctly
+3. Verify that styles are being injected (check browser developer tools)

 ## Development

 To modify the card:

-1. Edit `tree-card.js` for functionality changes
+1. Edit `tree-card.js` for both functionality and styling changes
-2. Edit `tree-card.css` for styling changes
+2. Styles are integrated in the `addStyles()` method within the JavaScript file
 3. Test in your Home Assistant environment
 4. Submit pull requests for improvements